gaborkukucska/hai-net-seed/README.md

 ```

 ### Event-Driven Execution
 Agents operate asynchronously.
-Instead of executing tasks directly, an agent's `process_message` method yields a series of **events** (e.g., `tool_requests`, `final_response`).
+Instead of executing tasks directly, an agent's `process_message` method yields a series of **events** (e.g., `tool_requests`, `final_response`, `response_chunk`).
 A central `AgentCycleHandler` consumes these events and orchestrates the corresponding actions, such as calling a tool or changing an agent's state.
 This decoupled design provides robustness and observability.

+**Real-Time Streaming**: The `EventEmitter` system broadcasts agent events to all connected clients via WebSocket, enabling real-time UI updates as LLM responses are generated.
+The `ResponseCollector` manages async response futures for synchronous HTTP endpoints while simultaneously streaming chunks to WebSocket clients.

 ### Agent States
 Agents operate on a detailed state machine, allowing for complex workflows.
 Key states include: